MRColorR/money4band/README.md

 - A 64-bit operating system is strongly recommended.
 - Virtualization function in the BIOS must be active to use Docker.
 - (Optional) To run on Windows, Virtualization platform and Windows Subsystem for Linux must be active as this two functions are required by Docker.
 - Docker must already be installed and able to run on startup.
-If it is not already installed you can follow the instructions for your platform at https://docs.docker.com/get-docker/
+If it is not already installed you can follow the instructions for your platform at https://docs.docker.com/get-docker/ or use the built-in script to install it.
 - (Optional) On arm devices (like Raspberry) to support also non-arm native docker images it is recommended to install an emulation layer with
 ```bash
 sudo docker run --privileged --rm tonistiigi/binfmt --install all